Pull from webhook

-The Receive from webhook step receives data that was sent to Parabola in an external service's Webhook feature.
-It is an import step that will bring in data triggered by an event that took place on the external service, such as a customer purchasing an item on a platform like Amazon or Shopify.
-The step is currently in beta with its access given upon request after you contact email@example.com.
+The Pull from webhook step receives data that was sent to Parabola in an external service's Webhook feature.
+It is a source step that brings in data triggered by an event that took place on the external service, such as a customer purchasing an item on a platform like Shopify.

-To the left of this Run History log, under Flow Settings, select "Configure webhooks" to open a pop-up window with the URL link.
-Highlight and copy this link to give to your external service in their webhooks section.
-Be sure to not return to the Editor mode.
-If you have, select the button "Discard Drafts" and return to the Dashboard mode.
+Highlight and copy the webhooks link to give to your external service in their webhooks section.
+(Be sure to not return to the Draft mode yet; if you have, refrain from publishing that Draft and return to the published Flow view).

 After you've copied the Webhook link and entered it into your external tool's webhooks area, do a test initiation event to trigger this webhook (or wait for one to happen naturally, like a customer purchasing an item).
 Then, return to your Flow — it should have run automatically from this external event.
 Start a new Draft to open up the Flow builder again.

-- How Webhook data can be used in your flow: this step enables you to pull data in from a webhook that your flow can work with.
+- How Webhook data can be used in your Flow: this step enables you to pull data in from a webhook that your Flow can work with.
 Data sent through webhooks must be in JSON format to be pulled in and processed by the Flow.
-Every time your flow receives a webhook, the flow will begin running and processing that incoming event-triggered dataset.
+Every time your Flow receives a webhook, the Flow will begin running and processing that incoming event-triggered dataset.

-- What happens when multiple webhooks are received by your flow: If your flow is processing a dataset while another webhook with a dataset (or multiple) comes in, then they will queue up to be pulled into your flow in the order they were received.
-All webhooks sent to a flow, even if multiple at a time, will be queued up and processed.
+- What happens when multiple webhooks are received by your Flow: if your Flow is processing a dataset while another webhook with a dataset (or multiple) comes in, then they will queue up to be pulled into your Flow in the order they were received.
+All webhooks sent to a Flow, even if multiple at a time, will be queued up to 1,000 (maximum) and processed.

-- Limitations: If you send a very large amount of webhooks to one flow at the same time, you may hit some limits in the amount of datasets that can be received and processed.
-This step cannot pull in data from a source whenever you'd like and instead can only pull in data when data is sent to it through an event-based action.
+- Limitations: if you send a very large amount of webhooks to one Flow at the same time, you may hit some limits in the amount of datasets that can be received and processed.
+This step cannot pull in data from a source whenever you'd like – it can only pull in data when data is sent to it through an event-based action.
 Webhooks can handle up to 1,000 queued runs per Flow, and will check for new runs every minute.